trm313/react-typeorm-ts-postgres/README.md

 `npm run client` - starts the client in development & watch mode on port 3000

-Calls prefaced with /api will be proxied to the development server on port 3001, configured in the `setupProxy.js` file
+Calls prefaced with `/api` will be proxied to the development server on port 3001, as configured in the `setupProxy.js` file

 ## Production Runtime